The role of carer touches many. Today we know that:

 - Line managers, who play a vital role in supporting working carers through open communication, understanding and flexibility;

-- Time off for Carers and Domestic Reasons
+- University policy Time off for Carers and Domestic Reasons

-- Flexible Working and other Working Lives policies
+- University Flexible Working Policy and other Working Lives policies

 - The University’s Bright Beginnings Childcare Centre offers high quality childcare to students and staff members at the University.